-Prior to the season, the Super Stock division were allowed racing tires and officially renamed Late Models.
+Prior to the season, the Super Stock division rules were ammended, giving them racing tires and officially renaming them Late Models.
 Except for a brief stint at the turn of the century, the division has been named Late Models ever since.

 Phil Rondeau had his most dominate season to date earning his 2nd Late Model Championship driving Jay Stuart’s #66 car and capturing a record 11 feature wins.
 Rondeau’s season included 3 separate streaks of 3 wins in a row.
 On July 18th, he won 2 features on the same day.
 Dennis Gada won two 30 lap features and became the 7th member of his family to earn a feature win.
 Bob Greene won the season ending double point 50 lapper during Finale Weekend.